stasyanko/monnblanc-principles/README.md

 The main idea of OOP is - build an object in its constructor and use it.

-We can not change theinternal organization of any real life object.
+We can not change the internal organization of any real life object.

 Once a car was produced in a car fcatory, we can not change its producer, engine, body, color while we drive it.